metadatacenter/cedar-manual/docs/_sections/c3/3_choosing_controlled_terms.md

 the first ones listed are the ones in ontologies that are the most widely used in BioPortal.
 Usually these are very common and well-known ontologies that have more credibility.
-This works surprisingly well to identify 'better terms', but if the term is off-topic for the ontology
-(you are looking for a 'leg' in a race but find leg in a biomedical ontology, the popularity ranking in BioPortal may not help you.)
+This works surprisingly well to identify 'better terms', but make sure the term makes sense for the ontology (you are looking for an 'eye' of a hurricane but find it in a biomedical ontology).

 ### Definition and Structure

 Yes, but what does that term _mean_?

 You can see the definition of each term in CEDAR in the list of search term results.
-If your term does not have a definition, it can be hard to know.
+If your term does not have a definition, it can be hard to know what it means.
-Not only that, people looking up your term later (by its identifier, say) also won't know.
+Not only that, people looking up your term later (by its identifier, say) also won't know what it means
-And if CEDAR ever offers the definition to people filling out forms, _they_ won't know either.
+And if (eventually) CEDAR shows the definition to people filling out forms, _they_ won't know what it means either.
-We don't recommend the use of terms that don't have definitions.
+So we don't recommend the use of terms that don't have definitions.

-The other way to understand what your term means is to examine its context.
+The other way to understand what your term means is to look at its context.
 When you click on a term, an option appears on the right side that says "Show Details".
 Clicking on this option opens a tree browser, usually highlighting the term in question.
 (If your term is not highlighted, you have to scroll through the tree to find it.